About the Jams

 Robert Bershadsky

-Event Lead / Foundation Treasurer
+Event Lead/Foundation Treasurer

 (He/Him)

-Robert Bershadsky, aka Lion, has been going to the Full Moon Jam since 2015 as a spectator and 2021 as a performer.
+• Robert Bershadsky, aka Lion, has been going to the Full Moon Jam since 2015 as a spectator and 2021 as a performer.
 Years of acroyoga and partner acrobatics opened up his world to physical movement and creative exploration, which brought him to the fire/flow community in 2019/2020.
 Since 2020, Lion has been performing professionally in many facets of his circus lifestyle.
 He hopes to expand the Full Moon Jam's essence of community outreach, and opportunities for those not in the community to empower themselves with classes in flow arts.
 He also is excited to bring his energy of playfulness to keep the joyful expanding nature of movement arts for years to come to the Jam.

-Event Lead / Foundation Member
+Event Lead/Board Member

 (They/Them)